shleen/aides-memoire/PA.md

 ## Data Understanding
 This is typically the first step in the predictive modelling process.
 During this stage, the summary statistics are computed, trends are examined, & visualisations made.
 These actions will prove to be helpful in later stages where problems like missing values or outliers have to be identified & handled appropriately.

+We're looking to answer questions like
+- is the data good?
+- is the data clean?
+- is the data relevant for our purposes?
+- is the data useful?

+### (some) Visualizations
+- Histogram

+  Provides visualization of a single numeric variable.
+Each bar is technically called a *bin*, & these bins display the count of the variable within a fixed range.
+Typically used to elicit the distribution of a variable across a dataset.

+- Scatterplot

+  Visualization of two-dimensional data.
+Is generally good for getting a visual gauge of the correlation (or lack thereof) between the plotted variables.

+- Scatterplot Matrices

+  A table of scatterplots.
+Shows relationships between several pairs of variables.
+This is typically for a set of under 10 variables.

+- Bar Graph
+- Box Plot
+- Correlation Matrix

 ### Normal Distribution
 aka Gaussian Distribution